wso2/msf4j/product/carbon-home/README.txt

 -----------------------------

 WSO2 Microservices Server is a lightweight high performance runtime for hosting microservices.
-WSO2 MSS is one of the highest performing lightweight microservices frameworks.
+WSO2 MSF4J is one of the highest performing lightweight microservices frameworks.

 Running & Installation